TSgthb/SQL_Projects/Exploring Coffee Shop Sales Data/README.md

 # Exploring Coffee Shop Sales Data

 <p align="justify">
 This project analyzes sales data from a fictional online coffee brand, Monday Coffee, operating since January 2023.
 With plans to expand into physical retail across India, the goal is to identify the top three cities for store launch based on consumer demand, sales performance, and demographic indicators.
+It involves database design, data ingestion from CSV sources, CRUD operations, and advanced T-SQL queries for reporting and decision support.
 </p>

 ## Project Objectives